simoninireland/epyc/doc/clusterlab.rst

 will hopefully be few and far between), :meth:`ClusterLab.wait` blocks until all results are ready.

-.. automethod:: ClusterLab.runExperiment
+.. automethod :: ClusterLab.runExperiment

-.. automethod:: ClusterLab.readyFraction
+.. automethod :: ClusterLab.readyFraction

-.. automethod:: ClusterLab.ready
+.. automethod :: ClusterLab.ready

-.. automethod:: ClusterLab.wait
+.. automethod :: ClusterLab.wait

 Results management
 ------------------

+A cluster lab is performing computation remotely to itself, typically on another machine or machines.
+This means that pending results may become ready spontaneously (from the lab's perspective.)
+Most of the operations that access results first synchronise the lab's notebook with the cluster, retrieving any results that have been resolved since the previous check.
+(Checks can also be carried out directly.)

-.. automethod:: ClusterLab.updateResults
+.. automethod :: ClusterLab.updateResults

-.. automethod:: ClusterLab.numberOfResults

-.. automethod:: ClusterLab.numberOfPendingResults

-.. automethod:: ClusterLab.pendingResults

-.. automethod:: ClusterLab.pendingResultsFor

-.. automethod:: ClusterLab.cancelPendingResultsFor

-.. automethod:: ClusterLab.cancelAllPendingResults